xuchengpeng/elpa-mirror/stable-melpa/difftastic-readme.txt

 If you don't want to use mechanism delivered by `difftastic-bindings-mode' you can write your own configuration.
-As a starting point the following snippets demonstrate how to achieve roughly the same effect as `difftastic-bindings-mode':
+As a starting point the following snippets demonstrate how to achieve partial effect similar to the one provided by `difftastic-bindings-mode' in default configuration:

 (require 'difftastic)
 (require 'transient)